Bryan Dauzat

-Bryan Keith Dauzat (pronounced "dough-zuh"; born November 30, 1959) is an American professional stock car racing driver who competes part-time in the NASCAR Craftsman Truck Series, driving the No. 28 Chevrolet Silverado for FDNY Racing.
-He has also competed in the ARCA Menards Series and the NASCAR Whelen Modified Tour in the past.
+Bryan Keith Dauzat (pronounced "dough-zuh"; born November 30, 1959) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 28 Chevrolet Silverado RST for FDNY Racing and part-time in the ARCA Menards Series, driving the No. 75 Chevrolet SS for Brother-In-Law Racing.
+He has also competed in the NASCAR Whelen Modified Tour.

 Racing career

-ARCA Racing Series
+ARCA Menards Series

 In 2014, Dauzat made his ARCA Racing Series debut at Talladega, finishing 26th.
 He attempted to qualify for the season-opening race at Daytona the following year but did not make the race.
 In 2016, Dauzat ran the restrictor plate tracks and qualified but did not start at Kansas.

-For 2017, Dauzat teamed up with Bob Rahilly, owner of former Monster Energy NASCAR Cup Series team RahMoc Enterprises.
+For 2017, Dauzat teamed up with Bob Rahilly, owner of the former Monster Energy NASCAR Cup Series team RahMoc Enterprises.
 He also acquired a car from JR Motorsports.
 He also invited prospect Calvin Carroll to test with the team at Daytona.
 Dauzat ran a career-high five races in 2017, running Daytona, Talladega, Pocono, Chicagoland and Kansas.
 He returned to Daytona in 2018 but was caught up in a wreck that also included Bo LeMastus and Quin Houff.